oceanking12312/Chinese_Chess_Console/README.md

 # Chinese_Chess_Console
-This project user esclipe to write
+This project use esclipe to write